Signs and Symptoms of Movement Disorders

 - Spinal Cord Stimulation – Developed in the 1980s to treat spinal cord injury and other neurological conditions involving motor neurons, this procedure involves an implanted electrode which selectively stimulates nerves at the base of the spinal cord to inhibit and decrease nerve activity.
 The effectiveness of spinal cord stimulation for the treatment of cerebral palsy has yet to be proven in clinical studies.
 It is considered only when other conservative or surgical treatments have been unsuccessful at relaxing muscles or relieving pain.

-- Selective Dorsal Rhizotomy (SDR) is a surgical procedure recommended only for cases of severe spasticity when all of the more conservative treatments have proven ineffective.
+- Selective Dorsal Rhizotomy (SDR) – A surgical procedure recommended only for cases of severe spasticity when all of the more conservative treatments have proven ineffective.
 In this procedure, surgeons locate and selectively severe over activated nerves at the base of the spinal cord.

 - Intrathecal Baclofen – Approved by the FDA in 1996 for treatment of cerebral palsy, this therapy is becoming the common choice of treatment in movement disorders that do not respond well to other forms of treatment.
 This form of therapy uses an implanted pump device to deliver baclofen (muscle relaxant) into the intrathecal space of the spinal cord.
-This form of therapy is most appropriate for children with chronic, severe hypertonia and uncontrolled movement disorders throughout the body.
+Inthrathecal Baclofen is most appropriate for children with chronic, severe hypertonia and uncontrolled movement disorders throughout the body.

 Research and Progress

 There is aggressive research being conducted throughout the world involving the treatment and prevention of Movement Disorders.
-Much progress has been made as evidenced by my own daughter, who without the benefits of Intrathecal Baclofen, would be living of a life of chronic muscle spasms and dystonic posturing as a result of her severe cerebral injury and subsequent neuromuscular involvement.
+Much progress has been made as evidenced by multiple children diagnosed with cerebral palsy, who without the benefits of Intrathecal Baclofen, would be living of a life of chronic muscle spasms and dystonic posturing, as a result, severe cerebral injury and subsequent neuromuscular involvement.